t-rothe/quantum-in-Dutch-newspapers/README.md

 Code used in the "Quantum Science & Technology in Dutch Newspapers" project, see our paper: [LINK TO PUBLISHED PAPER]

-This repo primarily provides scripts to extract & process information from news articles in the Lexis Nexis Uni® database:
+This repo primarily provides scripts to extract & process information from news articles in the Lexis Nexis® Uni database:
 - NexisUni_checkDuplicates.jl:
 - NexisUni_txt2dataset.jl:
 - NexisUni_extractMetadata.jl: